Engineer Cover Letter 2026: 3 Templates for Mechanical, Civil & Electrical Roles (ATS-Approved)

 Build Your Engineering Cover Letter With StylingCV

-StylingCV’s 11 AI agents are trained on engineering hiring standards, ATS systems used by AEC firms and manufacturers, and discipline-specific requirements across mechanical, civil, electrical, and industrial engineering.
+Good news: StylingCV’s 11 AI agents handle it.
+They’re trained on engineering hiring standards, ATS systems used by AEC firms and manufacturers, and discipline-specific requirements across mechanical, civil, electrical, and industrial engineering.

 Last updated: June 2026.
 PE licensing requirements vary by state.
 Always verify specific requirements with your state board of engineering.